-- 2.5.1 The external auditor is appointed by the Council of Governors following recommendation from the Audit & Assurance Committee. - 2.5.2 The Code of Audit Practice ("The Audit Code") contains the statutory responsibilities of NHS Foundation Trusts and auditors in relation to accounting and audit. - 2.5.3 The Foundation Trust shall comply with the Audit Code. - 2.5.4 The Auditor shall comply with the Audit Code.
+- 2.5.1 The external auditor is appointed by the Council of Governors following recommendation from the Audit & Assurance Committee. - 2.5.2 The Audit Code for NHS Foundation Trusts Code of Audit Practice ("The Audit Code") contains the statutory responsibilities of NHS Foundation Trusts and auditors in relation to accounting and audit.

-- 2.5.5 References in 2.4.3 and 2.4.5 relate equally to internal and external audit. - 2.5.6 In the event of the External Auditor issuing a Public Interest report the Foundation Trust shall forward a report to NHSI within 30 days (or such shorter period as NHSI may specify) of the report being issued.
+- 2.5.3 The Foundation Trust shall comply with the Audit Code. - 2.5.4 The Auditor shall comply with the Audit Code. - 2.5.5 References in 2.4.3 and 2.4.5 relate equally to internal and external audit. - 2.5.6 In the event of the External Auditor issuing a Public Interest report the Foundation Trust shall forward a report to Monitor NHSI within 30 days (or such shorter period as Monitor NHSI may specify) of the report being issued.
 The report shall include details of the Foundation Trust's response to the issues raised within the Public Interest report.